 First and foremost, if you don’t want to be burned out, you need to sleep.
 Rest, and prioritize taking care of your body and mind as human, as opposed to focusing on yourself just as a lawyer.

 As Terry said, the precursors for lawyers burning out are often simple things like “not having any personal time, not having any time to exercise, to take a yoga class, to feel like you can walk outside and get a breath of fresh air.”

 Do things that make you happy—outside of being a lawyer

-Make a conscious effort to integrate non-work-related activities and hobbies into your day, as those non-billable hours can help make your billable hours more productive if you’re refreshed and energized.
+Make a conscious effort to integrate non-work-related activities and hobbies into your day.
+Your billable hours can be more productive if you’re refreshed and energized.

 “It’s interesting, but engagement and activities that engage us are highly rejuvenating,” Allison noted.
 “It doesn’t have to just be meditation or downtime—other things can also be highly rejuvenating.”

 If you don’t want to be burned out, you need to know (and respect) your limits.
 Learn to say no, and let go of the belief that you can handle more than you actually can.

 For Terry, creating a new relationship with time is key to success.

 “When you talk to lawyers about what is bothering them so much, that will consistently tell you there’s not enough time, which is a lie,” she said.
 “That’s not a fact, it’s a belief.
 And when we ask ourselves, ‘Is that belief true?’ we find out that ‘there’s not enough time’ is really not a truthful belief.
 We can’t work 36 hours in a 24-hour day, and we can’t even work 24 hours in a 24-hour day.
 At some point we stop.
 So it’s really coming to terms with the limitations of being a human in a human body, and honoring that.”